Yazwh0/BitMagic.Documentation/Debugger.md

 The debugger is an application that supports [DAP](https://microsoft.github.io/debug-adapter-protocol/overview) to allows developers to use applications such as VSCode to develop applications for the Commander X16.

+Currently only Windows is supported.
+In theory this could run on any x64 system which dotnet can target, but without the ability to test on these machines I cannot offer support to them currently.

 ## Installation

 You can obtain the VSCode extension from the extensions market place.
 Simply search for `BitMagic` and click install.